circleci/circleci-docs/jekyll/_cci2/hello-world.md

 {:.tab.switcher.Server_2}
 ![Switch Organization Menu]({{ site.baseurl }}/assets/img/docs/org-centric-ui.png)

 If you do not see your project and it is not currently building on CircleCI, check your org in the top left corner of the CircleCI application.
-For example, if the top left shows your user `my-user`, only GitHub projects belonging to `my-user` will be available under `Add Projects`.
-If you want to build the GitHub project `your-org/project`, you must select `your-org` on the application Switch Organization menu.
+For example, if the top left shows your user `my-user`, only GitHub projects belonging to `my-user` will be available.
+If you want to add the GitHub project `your-org/project`, you must select `your-org` from the org switcher.

 ## Next steps
 {: #next-steps }